merkle-open/drupal-blog/README.md

 3. If you need images, create an `images` folder to add them there
 4. When you are done, commit your files
 5. GitHub Action will automatically build the page and deploy it.

+**Note:** if you don't have the permission to push to this repository, create a Pull Request and assign a maintainer of the [merkle-open Drupal team](https://github.com/orgs/merkle-open/teams/drupal).

 ## Credits
 ["Beautiful Hugo" Theme](https://themes.gohugo.io/themes/beautifulhugo/)